quicksilver/manual/docs/Introduction.md

 Continuing with the example above, where you naturally think of “processes” when looking for Activity Monitor, you can use **_synonyms_** to create an identical copy of something with a different name.
 In this case, you could create a synonym called “Processes” that refers to Activity Monitor.
 From then on, you can find it by searching for “proc”.

-Details on setting up synonyms can be found in the Configuration section.
+Details on setting up synonyms can be found in the Preferences section.

 ## TextStart Ranker